DevMountain/ecommerce/README.md

 Make sure that you have an interface where users can view products and add them to their cart.

-**Breakpoint**: You should now be able to see all of the products on the front-end.
+**TestPoint**: You should now be able to see all of the products on the front-end.

 Once you've finished the front-end, take some time to style your app and make it user-friendly.
 Tomorrow you will finish the app by adding a a cart to the user, allow them to check out, and keep track of their current and past orders.